First Generation

 claim in his Book titled "Lives of Christian ministers:

-over two hundred memoirs" where he states that
+over two hundred memoirs" that

 Rev John